IBM/waiops-tech-jam/labs/cloud-pak-aiops/introduction/index.md

 ---
 title: Labs Overview
-description: Welcome to the Watson AIOps Jam-in-a-Box labs
+description: Welcome to the Cloud Pak for AIOps Jam-in-a-Box labs
 sidebar_position: 1
 ---

-In the Watson AIOps labs of the AIOps Jam-in-a-Box series you will be going through several key exercises in order to learn more about the IBM Cloud Pak for AIOps.
+In the Cloud Pak for AIOps labs of the AIOps Jam-in-a-Box series, you will be going through several key exercises in order to learn more about the IBM Cloud Pak for AIOps.

-There are three Watson AIOps labs:
+This is the Lab list:

 - [**Installation**](../install/1-introduction/index.md)
   - Install a small size deployment of the Cloud Pak for Watson AIOPs